freifunk-gluon/gluon/docs/dev/web/model.rst

 Models
 ======

-Models are defined in ``/lib/gluon/web/model``.
+Models are defined in the ``model`` subdirectory of a gluon-web application (``/lib/gluon/config-mode/model`` for the config mode; the status page does not use any models).
+Model support is not part of the gluon-web core anymore, but is provided by the *gluon-web-model* package.

 Each model defines one or more forms to display on a page, and how the submitted form data is handled.

 Let's start with an example: